sixswordstudio/sixswordstudio.github.io/_posts/2022-11-01-online-portfolio.md

 # run this and follow the printed instructions:
 rbenv init
 ```
-3. Close and re-open the Terminal
+3. Close and re-open the Terminal to apply changes

+For detailed information about ``` rbenv ``` and in-depth troubleshooting, refer to their [ReadMe](https://github.com/rbenv/rbenv#readme).

 ### Ruby
 Install Ruby using rbenv with this Terminal command: